FlorentinTh/spam-remover/README.md

 > **Note:** see the [official documentation](https://www.postgresql.org/docs/14/installation.html) to install a self-hosted Postgres instance as well as the [other official documentation](https://docs.timescale.com/install/latest/self-hosted/) to enable Timescale related capabilities.

-SQL commands to make this project works:
+SQL commands to make this project work:

 ```sql
 -- create a dedicated database: